alexxfan/alexxfan.github.io/_posts/2025-04-28-web-app-setup.md

 title: Web App Setup
 ---

-# Gym Companion App - Web Setup Guide

 Welcome!
 This guide will help you set up the **web hosted version** of the Gym Companion App.
 Here is the URL: https://gym-companion-frontend.expo.app

 > **Note:** This guide assumes you are using **Google Chrome**.
 Steps may vary slightly for other browsers.